Summary of broadband development in Slovenia

 National broadband strategy and policy

-- Slovenia’s Ministry of Public Administration (Ministrstvo za javno upravo) is responsible for the national broadband strategy’s political framework and acts as the Broadband Competence Office (BCO).
+- Slovenia’s Ministry of Digital Transformation (Ministrstvo za digitalno preobrazbo) is responsible for the national broadband strategy’s political framework and acts as the Broadband Competence Office (BCO).

 - The Agency for Communication Networks and Services (Agencija za komunikacijska omrežja in storitve, AKOS) acts as the national telecommunications regulator promoting and monitoring competition, transparency and the further development of communication networks and markets.